norcams/docs-enduser/docs/usecase-toturials.rst

 2. Select a model

-   Two verified Qwen3.8-27B models are available for llama.cpp on A100 80GB.
+   Two verified Qwen3.8-27B models are available for llama.cpp on A100 80GB and A40 48GB.
 Choose one before proceeding.

    .. table::
       :widths: auto